 What if I want to offer prints for sale?
 Or include in a book I want to sell?
 Or what about for charity?

 For all images taken in a fully public area, the photographer has the right to use these photographs in their portfolio and for sale.
-This would include sale of prints, inclusion in a book or video product for sale and selling prints for charity.
-In the event that the photographer wishes to include these photographs in a wide scale commercial activity, such as book sales, a commercial release should be obtained.
+This would include the sale of prints, inclusion in a book or video product for sale, and selling prints for charity.
+In the event that the photographer wishes to include these photographs in a wide-scale commercial activity, such as book sales, a commercial release should be obtained.

 Are there dangers in street photography?

 There is danger everywhere, even if you’re photographing lawfully.
 There have been numerous cases of photographers being assaulted.
 Use your common sense in photographing those who decline, even if you have a right to do it it may not always be what is best.

 Rachel Brenke is a business consultant with many hats including author, photographer, lawyer, business consultant, social media marketing strategist, just to name a few.
 She is currently helping creative industry professionals all over the world initiate, strategize, and implement strategic business and marketing plans through various mediums of consulting resources.